fightfil/fightfil.github.io-src/content/Penultimate-Step/01_prolouge.md

 drama.

-Everything must build to the climax, and at the height of the drama, only then can secrets be truly revealed, can the plot be resolved.
+Everything must build to the climax, and at the height of the drama, only then can secrets be truly revealed, can the plot truly be resolved.
 The past four years have been building to this one moment---this is the climax of this chapter of my life.